rampallishyam/License-plate-and-face-anonymiser/README.md

 cd PIIMask
 ```

-### 2. Download YOLOv8n Model
+### 2. Select the pre-trained model (model.pt)

-Download the YOLOv8n model weights (e.g., `yolov8n.pt`) and place it in the `model/` directory.
-You can obtain the model from the official Ultralytics YOLO repository: [YOLOv8](https://github.com/ultralytics/yolov5).
-As part of this library, I have trained my model which can be found as model.pt under the folder as 'model/model.pt'
+As part of this library, I have trained my model which can be found as model.pt under the folder as 'model/model.pt'.

 ### 3. Run the Script